 - Process for assessment of the effectiveness

 The principal goal of this work is to foster the creation of a space that 1) allows for the free-flowing exchange of ideas, 2) invites creative risk, and 3) yields an action plan that can be easily implemented and assessed for effectiveness.
 A FIG project should be manageable enough to complete over the course of a semester.
-A stipend of $300 is available for participants.
-A group leader will receive a $500 stipend.
-The group leader will be responsible for facilitating the group’s work, coordinating meetings, and working with their group to prepare a presentation and write the final report.
-The stipend will be received at the end of the academic year after receipt of the group’s report and presentation at the Brown Center’s spring Colloquium workshop.
+The group leader will be responsible for facilitating the group’s work, coordinating meetings, and working with the group to prepare a presentation and write the final report.
 Additionally, each FIG will receive up to $500 to support the group’s work. (e.g., purchase of books, supplies, basic meals, refreshments, etc.).
 Meetings (60 -90 minutes) may take place anytime.
-A FIG is expected to meet at least eight times.
-At least once before the end of the fall semester and at least twice a month during the spring semester between January and March.
+A FIG is expected to meet at least four times.
+At least once before the end of the fall semester and at least once a month during the spring semester between January and March.
 The presentation of the group’s project at the colloquium in April 2023 is an optional part.
 Please send Chris Griffin a note by February 2023 if your group wishes to present their findings.